aymenhamrouni/aymenhamrouni.github.io/_pages/publications.md

   {% include archive-single.html %}
 {% endfor %}

-The full list of publications can be found on <a href="https://scholar.google.com/citations?user=DkkesEkAAAAJ&hl=en">my Google Scholar profile</a>.
+The full list of publications can be found on my<a href="https://scholar.google.com/citations?user=DkkesEkAAAAJ&hl=en"> Google Scholar </a>profile.